 The above list only covers a small number of the vast range of items that are defined as medical devices.
 Such devices do not need to be highly technical in nature; indeed, a suture or plaster can be considered a medical device.
 When considering a claim for a defective medical device, it is not only faulty long-term components which are surgically implanted that can form the basis of a medical negligence claim.
 Many of the devices within any of the four categories above, if not designed, manufactured, used, or implanted correctly, could cause serious long-term injury.

-For further information on making a claim following medical negligence due to a defective medical device in Ireland, please contact Lavelle Partners in confidence on (01) 644 5800 or email Avril Scally at ascally@lavellepartners.ie
+For further information on making a claim following health problems caused due to medical negligence in Ireland, please contact Lavelle Partners in confidence on (01) 644 5800 or email Avril Scally at ascally@lavellepartners.ie

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.
 This statement is made in compliance with RE.8 of SI 518 of 2002.